SWI-Prolog/contrib-protobufs/bootstrap/README.md

 and outputs to stdout a `CodeGeneratorResponse` ... to get this plugin, use `protoc --swipl_out=DIR`.

+If you make an incompatible change to `protoc-gen-swipl`, you should increment the version and also `protobufs:verify_version/0`.
+(Also `descriptor_proto.pl`, which is mostly obsolete.)

 See also
 [https://chromium.googlesource.com/external/github.com/protocolbuffers/protobuf/+/refs/heads/master/docs/implementing_proto3_presence.md](How To Implement Field Presence for Proto3).